charanzrapeti/eslab-task2/docs/source/task_sheet.md

 - Use a grid if necessary
 - Use multiple colors or types for different lines within a plot
 - Use a legend if necessary
-- Describe plots and figures in detail, especially focus on the signal characteristics
+- Describe plots and figures in detail, especially focusing on the signal characteristics
 - Provide explanations for your plot descriptions
 - Make conclusions from the plot
 - Figures and tables should be upright if possible, so that the reader does not need to rotate the page
-- Use appropriate file formats for figures (e.g. latex: eps, pdf, svg; word: emf, wmf, svg, (large-scaled png))
+- Use appropriate file formats for figures (e.g., LaTeX: eps, pdf, svg; Word: emf, wmf, svg, (large-scaled PNG))

 ##### When presenting a formula/equation